 This guidance has been developed to assist gambling operators in undertaking and preparing their local (premises) risk assessments.
 This guidance provides a framework for the local risk assessment process that will provide a uniform approach across all non-remote gambling sectors.

-Gambling operators will be required to undertake a risk assessment for all of their existing premises by 6th April 2016.
+Gambling operators are required to undertake a risk assessment for all of their existing premises.
+This requirement came into force on 6th April 2016.
 Following that date operators must also undertake a review of those assessments when certain triggers are met.
 These triggers, along with the Licensing Authority’s views on what would instigate either a new assessment or the review of an existing one are detailed within this guidance document.

 The Licensing Authority considers that these local risk assessments are a key component of the overall assessment and management of the local risks.
 The Council will assist operators in this process by providing specific information on its concerns surrounding gambling within the City and the impact that premises can have on the licensing objectives through the development of local area profiles.